rancher/docs/content/rancher/v2.6/en/overview/architecture/_index.md

 A high-availability Kubernetes installation is recommended for production.

 A Docker installation of Rancher is recommended only for development and testing purposes.
-The ability to migrate Rancher to a high-availability cluster depends on the Rancher version:
+The ability to migrate Rancher to a high-availability cluster depends on the Rancher version.

 The Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
-For details, refer to the documentation on [migrating Rancher to a new cluster.]({{<baseurl>}}/rancher/v2.6/en/backups/migrating-rancher)
+For details, refer to the documentation on [migrating Rancher to a new cluster]({{<baseurl>}}/rancher/v2.6/en/backups/migrating-rancher).

 The Rancher server, regardless of the installation method, should always run on nodes that are separate from the downstream user clusters that it manages.
 If Rancher is installed on a high-availability Kubernetes cluster, it should run on a separate cluster from the cluster(s) it manages.